bsdimp/freebsd-git-docs/mini-primer.md

 ```
 % git checkout 08b8197a74
 ```
 and you have that checked out.

-However, as with many things git, it's not so simple.
 You'll be greeted with a message similar to the following:
 ```
 Note: checking out '08b8197a742a96964d2924391bf9fdfeb788865d'.